Om3rR3ich/CTF-Writeups/Google CTF 2022/Treebox/README.md

 Notice how the input is being compiled (and executed if it passes ```verify_secure```) without any change to the available modules or builtins.
 This means that we have access to all of the variables and modules in the original program, including: ```os```, ```sys```, and ```ast```.
 We will exploit this later on.

-Also, the program uses structured pattern matching, so we know that it is running on Python 3.10+
+Also, the program uses structural pattern matching, so we know that it is running on Python 3.10+

 ## Thought Process